PennLINC/qsiprep/docs/preprocessing.rst

 with eddy/motion correction and will merge scans with different PE directions.

 If you have some scans you want to combine and others you want to preprocess separately, you can call qsiprep more than once with BIDS filters to process the different scans.
+Note that subject-level preprocessing (eg, of anatomical images) will be overwritten by subsequent calls to qsiprep for the same subject.
+This can be avoided by using an independent output directory for each call.

 .. _bids_filters: